Jobs and Opportunities

 Students with M.S. or Ph.D. degrees often pursue careers in product and process research, education or quality assurance.

 Excellent advice and counseling on part time jobs, internships, and post-graduate full time jobs is available through Career and Internship Services.
+The University has also provided a resource for students regarding sexual harrassment in an internship.

 Internships and Other Related Experience